MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

       * Scale every other sub-block (along Y) in order to create some "texture".
   * For the fourth iteration, if this block is marked as a column, replace itself with an `MDCylinder`.
   * For the fifth iteration, if this block is marked as deleted, delete itself.
+  * For the sixth iteration, will add windows to itself.
+Windows are occasionally dark.
 * `MDCylinder`: A column used in medium-density buildings.
 An octagonal prism.
     * This is a terminal symbol.
 * `HDCube`: Base for high-density buildings.
 Initially a cube; may become an octagonal prism.